-Understanding Your Financial Rights and Responsibilities
+Understanding Your Financial Rights And Responsibilities For Child Support

 Raising children is expensive.
 During a marriage, many parents benefit from sharing dual incomes and splitting expenses.
 After a divorce, many parents are left wondering how they will make ends meet or how much child support they will be expected to pay.
 In Wisconsin, child support is determined based on a state-mandated formula.

-Wisconsin Child Support Enforcement
+Washington County Child Support Enforcement

 When child support is being determined, the placement or visitation schedule is one of the largest factors in determining how much support must be paid.
 However, despite agreeing on a payment schedule, some parents fail to continually meet their support obligations.
 Attorneys William Mayer and Catherine Terry work with parents to enforce support orders that are not being followed.